typedb/typedb-docs/12-comparisons/00-sql-and-typeql.md

 By the late 1970s, relational databases had grown in popularity, and the world came to accept just how superior SQL and the relational model were to its predecessors.
 The story since then is well known -- relational databases have become the standard for building software as the world was ushered into the digital revolution.

-### The Essence of SQL and Graql
+### The Essence of SQL and TypeQL
-In understanding Graql, it's useful to look at the underlying ideas that created SQL, as they are conceptually closely related.
-The essence of both Graql and SQL can be summarised as such:
+In understanding TypeQL, it's useful to look at the underlying ideas that created SQL, as they are conceptually closely related.
+The essence of both TypeQL and SQL can be summarised as such:
 1. **A language that can be read and understood intuitively.** We say a language fulfils these criteria when it appears simple, maintainable and has a degree of similarity to natural text.
 2. **A language that enables asking questions at a higher-level.** Here we refer to a language that allows the user to describe operations at a new and higher semantic level.
 3. **A language where the system figures out how to do lower-level operations.** As the user describes higher-level operations, the system takes care of operations without the user having to think of them.

-In this sense, both SQL and Graql are languages that abstract away lower-level operations.
+In this sense, both SQL and TypeQL are languages that abstract away lower-level operations.
 In practical terms, this means the languages become accessible to groups of people who would have otherwise not been able to access them.
 This means they become enabled to create value, while those who could already use them can now do things much faster.
 A similar thing can be said about Python, for example, a high level programming language that has enabled millions of programmers to build software without having to worry about lower-level operations that are abstracted away.

 ## Modelling and Defining Schema

-First, let's look at how data modelling compares between SQL and Graql.
+First, let's look at how data modelling compares between SQL and TypeQL.
 We use the [Entity Relationship Diagram](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) (ER Diagram) as it's the most common modelling tool in use.
 A basic model is composed of entity types and the relationships that can exist between them.
 Below is an example ER Diagram.
 We call this the conceptual model.

 ![ER Diagram Example](../images/comparisons/er-diagram.png)
 *ER Diagram Example.
 Squares are entities, diamonds are relations and circles are attributes.*